Ph.D. Students

 Research interests: My dissertation work examined the associations between life course sexual partnerships and mental and physical health outcomes.
 In this work, I studied the complexities of both adolescent and emerging adulthood sexual patterns and the implications for young adult health.
 My current research remains centered on the examination of health across the life course and associated risk trajectories.
 I believe it is important to take a life course approach in the study of the health in order to inform policy and community-based programming that can improve health and well-being for individuals from a variety of backgrounds.

-Dana Hautala (Ph.D.
+Dane Hautala (Ph.D.
 2016)

-Dissertation title: Three Studies Examining the Mechanisms Linking Stress Exposure to Delinquency and Substance Use among North American Indigenous Adolescents
+Three Studies Examining the Mechanisms Linking Stress Exposure to Delinquency and Substance Use among North American Indigenous Adolescents

 First position: Post Doc, University of Minnesota Medical School, Duluth Campus